paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-02-05-stockholm.md

   alignment: 'pull'
 %}

 I arrive in Stockholm just before 6am having experienced a restless night.
 Passengers needn’t leave their cabins until 7am, but since everyone else has left, I feel obliged to do the same.

 I wearily make my way through [Stockholm Central][1] station, unsure how to spend the next 9 hours before I can check in.
 Leaving the station, the first thing I notice is the gravel underfoot and what will soon become the familiar sound of cars travelling along heavily gritted roads.
 It’s feeling a lot more like winter now.

-It’s still dark, and it’ll be a while until the city comes fully alive.
+It’s still dark, and it’ll be a while until the city fully awakes.
 At 7am, I find myself on *Drottninggatan*{lang="sv"}, a long pedestrianised street in [*Norrmalm*{lang="sv"}][2] in the main commercial district of Stockholm.
 An outlet of Espresso Shop (the Nordic equivalent of Costa Coffee) has just opened, so I aim to be their first customer of the day.

 {% render 'figure' with '/images/2020/02/stockholm/gamla_stan.jpg'
   caption: '*Gamla Stan* as viewed from Skeppsholmen island.'